Background

 How did I answer?

 Although, the summary I wrote above is after refreshing my memory and technical knowledge, I didn’t give a structured answer to the question at all.
-I roughly touched on the abstraction advantages and the fact that it improves the speed to market and ability to auto scale on demand.
-I failed to touch on the aspects of the advantages for event driven architecture.
+I roughly touched on the abstraction advantages and the fact that it improves the speed to market and ability to auto-scale on demand.
+I failed to touch on the aspects of the advantages for event-driven architecture.
 This costed me an opportunity.
 Not going to let that happen again.